 Creating a future-proof office

-In 2019, TomTom decided to reevaluate its workplace strategy for its office in Pune, India, to enhance the employee experience.
+In 2019, TomTom decided to reevaluate the workplace strategy of its Pune, India offices, to enhance the employee experience.
 Their employees needed an office space tailored to the tasks they were performing.
-To create their perfect activity-based office, TomTom partnered with DSP Design: an international architecture and design firm based in Mumbai.
+To create their ideal activity-based office, TomTom partnered with DSP Design, an international architecture and design firm based in Mumbai.

 "Our departments were divided over multiple floors.
-It needed really an upgrade," noted Justin Eindhoven, Team Manager of Corporate Real Estate PMO at TomTom.
-"And we found the space that we currently have—over 10,000 square meters on a single floor plan, which helps with the cohesiveness while connecting all the employees together."
+Our office really needed an upgrade," noted Justin Eindhoven, Team Manager of Corporate Real Estate PMO at TomTom.
+"Then we found the space that we currently have—over 10,000 square meters on one single floor plate, helping to foster cohesiveness and connect all our employees with one another."

 TomTom began the project with three key goals in mind:

-- Host a centralized, cohesive office that would exist on a single floor
+- Host a centralized, cohesive office on one single floor.

-- Improve employee experiences through dynamic spaces that promote team interactions
+- Improve the employee experience through dynamic spaces that promote team interactions.

 Identifying employee needs

 The strategy for TomTom's new workplace incorporated global design principles to accommodate the employees' ways of working and promote well-being.